How Music Mixing is Like Building a House

-Everything starts with a foundation.
-The theory of music mixing is the same as anything else.
+Everything starts with a foundation. else.
 You build from the bottom up.
 You start with the foundation of a house before you insert the windows or the kitchen sink.

 Similarly, you start with the foundation of your mix before you start adding automation and effects.
 Approaching your mix should be approached very similarly to building a house.